markhoney/mark.honeychurch.org/docs/blog/skepticism/2015/09/20/ignobel/index.md

 People who drive themselves to hospital and go over speed bumps may be able to diagnose appendicitis from the pain it causes.

-The high sensitivity of pain over speed bumps gives it a strong “rule-out value” and makes it a useful tool to use in excluding appendicitis and other important abdominal diagnoses.
+The high sensitivity of pain over speed bumps gives it a strong "rule-out value" and makes it a useful tool to use in excluding appendicitis and other important abdominal diagnoses.
 The low specificity, however, means that many patients with pain over speed bumps will not necessarily have appendicitis

 ## Hemolytic Activities of Stinging Insect Venoms